Melangkah Di Atas Awan (song): Composition

 "Melangkah Di Atas Awan" was written by Eddy D. Iskandar and Putu Wijaya, with Dwiki Dharmawan participating in the production, composition and arrangement.
-Musically, it is primarily a pop song composed and recorded in the key of G major, with a time signature of and a tempo of 85 beats per minute.
 Lyrically, "Melangkah Di Atas Awan" revolves around wishing and dreaming like flying high, while on the other side describing doubts cause different directions disharmonizing in love.
-The lyrics "It is hard to make me feel happy/When directions are different" shows the conflict between the dream and the reality that everyone experienced.
+The lyrics "It is hard to make me feel happy/When directions are different" (Note: Original: "Tak mudah meraih bahagia/Bila arah saling berbeda") shows the conflict between the dream and the reality that everyone experienced.

 Music video

-A music video for the song released in early 1998, and was directed by Wijo Baru Sembuh.
-The actress who starred the music video is yet to identified.
+A music video for the song released in early 1998.
 On January 31, 2020, a remastered version of the video was uploaded on Musica Studios' YouTube channel.
 As of October 25, 2024, the video has amassed over 1 million views.

 Credits and personnel

 Credits are adapted from the liner notes of Melangkah Di Atas Awan.